 - Use one of the following methods to determine the amount of common household bleach needed to sanitize the tank. - a.
-Multiply "gallons of tank capacity" by 0.13; the result is the ounces of bleach needed to sanitize the tank. - Multiply "Liters of tank capacity" by 1.0; the result is the milliliters of bleach needed to sanitize the tank. - Mix the proper amount of bleach into a container of water. - Pour the correct amount of solution (water/bleach) into the Fresh Water tank and fill with potable water. - 4.
-Open all faucets (hot and cold) allowing the water to run until the distinct odor of chlorine is detected. - The standard solution must have 4 hours of contact time to disinfect completely.
+Multiply "gallons of tank capacity" by 0.13; the result is the ounces of bleach needed to sanitize the tank. - b.
+Multiply "Liters of tank capacity" by 1.0; the result is the milliliters of bleach needed to sanitize the tank. - 2.
+Mix the proper amount of bleach into a container of water. - Pour the correct amount of solution (water/bleach) into the Fresh Water tank and fill with potable water. - 4.
+Open all faucets (hot and cold) allowing the water to run until the distinct odor of chlorine is detected. - 5.
+The standard solution must have 4 hours of contact time to disinfect completely.
 Doubling the solution concentration will allow for contact time of one (1) hour. - 6.
 When the contact time is completed, drain the tank.
 Refill with potable water and flush the plumbing of all sanitizing solution.

-Black and Gray Water Tank Draining
+Black/Gray Water Tank and Draining

-To empty one or both tanks, attach the sewer hose by pressing the bayonet fitting onto the dump valve outlet and rotate clockwise until it feels solid and secure.
-Attach the outlet end of the hose to the sewage outlet. making sure that the hose is placed so it will drain completely.
+To empty the combination tank, attach the sewer hose by pressing the bayonet fitting onto the dump valve outlet and rotating clockwise until it feels solid and secure.
+Attach the outlet end of the hose to the sewage outlet, making sure the hose is placed so it will drain completely.
 Pull the main dump valve handle as far as it will go and wait until the tank is drained.
 Close the dump valve and partially refill the tank with clean water and repeat the process until clean.
 The main holding tank must be flushed out until all paper and waste material is removed.
-Now pull the auxiliary tank valve handle to drain the gray water tank.
-When dumping, the main holding tank should be dumped first, then the auxiliary holding tank.
-This will help to rinse out the sewer line with auxiliary holding tank water.
-Replace the bayonet ring cap prior to traveling.
+Should solids accumulate, close the dump valve, fill the tank about half full with water, then tow the trailer for a few miles.
+The turbulence and surging of the water will usually dissolve the solids into suspension so the tank can be drained.